ChalitaCh/BpARGs/README.md

 ## Getting Started

 ### Dependencies
 All the softwares and packages used in this project are listed.
-The dependencies for installation are according to the recommended guideline of each softwares.
+The dependencies for installation are according to the recommended guideline of each software.
 * Softwares:
     * [Unicycler](https://github.com/rrwick/Unicycler)
     * [Quast](https://github.com/ablab/quast)